awsdocs/amazon-glacier-developer-guide/doc_source/api-AbortVaultLock.md

 ## See Also<a name="api-AbortVaultLock-SeeAlso"></a>

-For more information about using this API in one of the language\-specific AWS SDKs, see the following:
+For more information about using this API in one of the language\-specific Amazon SDKs, see the following:
 +  [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/reference/glacier/abort-vault-lock.html)